 I am writing following contact from people in my constituency who have raised their concerns about the saturation of predatory junk food advertising in our communities.
 Young people are rightly frustrated by the bombardment of unhealthy food marketing they face daily.

-While I strongly welcome our Government's commitment to implementing the long-awaited ban on junk food advertising in January, on TV before 9 pm and online at any time, my constituents are clear that this vital first step must not mark the end of our action.
-The latest research from Bite Back's "Fuel Us Don't Fool Us" campaign reveals the alarming extent of outdoor junk food advertising targeting young people:
+While I strongly welcome the implementation of the long-awaited ban on junk food advertising on TV before 9 pm and online at any time, my constituents are clear that this vital first step must not mark the end of our action.
+Research from Bite Back reveals both the alarming extent of outdoor junk food advertising targeting young people, and the level of public support for further action:

 - 57% of outdoor food and drink adverts feature at least one HFSS product (high in fat, salt or sugar)